-Here we teach you how to measure a toilet rough-in.
+Here you will learn how to measure a toilet rough-in distance.
 This pivotal task is essential to the installation of a new toilet.
 Those inexperienced in plumbing may not have ever heard the term rough-in, so allow us to address that before we get started.

 The rough-in is the location of the water outlet (typically) beneath the toilet.
+In some cases, the rough-in is in the wall, but we won't be covering those toilets here.
 The rough-in measurement is the distance from the center of the outlet to the wall facing the back of the toilet.
-The standard is a 12” rough-in, but you will find alternatives, and in those cases, you are likely facing a 10” or 14” rough-in measurement.

 There are a few common errors when it comes to measuring a toilet rough-in.
 You will want to be sure to avoid these pitfalls:

-When you measure the distance from the toilet to the wall, let us know how your project goes on social media.
+Now that you know how to measure a toilet rough in size let us know how your project goes on social media.
 Share pictures with your install and tag us.
 Please post comments and questions about how to measure a toilet rough-in.
 Let us know how we can answer more of your DIY questions.
 Thanks for visiting PlumbersStock.

 Lastly, don't forget to update your installation with us when you need replacement toilet parts.
-Also, if you're looking for an innovative way to improve your hygiene bathroom experience, consider electronic bidet seats for your toilet.
+If you're looking for an innovative way to improve your hygiene bathroom experience, consider electronic bidet seats for your toilet.

 Fixing a Toilet Tank Leak